maximmax42/CustomRP-Docs/en/faq.md

 ## Questions

+### Why don't buttons work?

+This is a bug within Discord.
+You can't see your own buttons, others can but can't click on them.
+I have no idea if Discord will fix this.

 ### Is this a virus?
 My antivirus/VirusTotal/etc says there's a virus.

 No. CustomRP doesn't contain any viruses, the source code is available for everyone to check.